 There are those restaurants and bars you choose when you’re celebrating.
 And then there are the ones you choose when you’re really celebrating — like when you seal a major deal (or hit the PowerBall) and you seriously need to make it rain.
-When you’re in the market for some over-the-top indulgence, try one of these five crazy spendy dishes and drinks from restaurants and bars around the country.
-(And when you’re done, obviously, snap a picture of the bill for your Insta feed!)
+When you’re in the market for some over-the-top indulgence, you're going to need one of the most expensive menu items in America.
+Try one of these five crazy spendy dishes and drinks from restaurants and resorts around the country.
+(And when you’re done, obviously, make like Foodgod or Jay-Z's very lucky server... and snap a picture of the bill for your Insta feed!)

-New York’s Serendipity 3 holds the Guinness record for the “world’s most expensive sundae.”
-Served in a Baccarat Harcourt crystal goblet with an 18K gold spoon, the dish consists of three scoops of rich Tahitian vanilla bean ice cream infused with Madagascar vanilla beans, covered in 23K edible gold leaf, drizzled with Amedei Porceleana chocolate, and covered with chunks of rare Chuao chocolate.
+New York’s Serendipity 3's epic sundae comes in a Baccarat Harcourt crystal goblet with an 18K gold spoon.
+The dish consists of three scoops of rich Tahitian vanilla bean ice cream infused with Madagascar vanilla beans, covered in 23K edible gold leaf, drizzled with Amedei Porceleana chocolate, and covered with chunks of rare Chuao chocolate.
 It’s all is suffused with exotic candied fruits from Fauchon in Paris, gold dragets, and chocolate truffles.
 Topping it all off is a tiny glass bowl of Grande Passion caviar, which is salt-free, sweetened, and infused with fresh passion fruit, orange and Armagnac and served with a petite mother of pearl spoon and topped with a gilded sugar flower.
 The $1,000 masterpiece is served by appointment only.

 The Feast is Bravo's home for the biggest, boldest, most crave-worthy eating experiences.
 Want more?
 Then Like us on Facebook to stay connected to our daily updates.